 Raiatea, Huahine and Bora Bora have large markets and small shops for provisioning needs.
 Each Skipper will work with the participants to select items for individual tastes on board.
 It is a real experience to wander through a grocery store and see what fresh specialty items they have.
 Recognize all commercial goods must be ferried to the islands which decreases availability and increases costs.

-3 burner cooker and oven with grill function 46 US gal. / 175 I fridge with front access, 12

-$\square$ 21 US gal. / 80" icebox with front acce 22
+- 3 burner cooker and oven with grill function - 46 US gal. / 175 | fridge with front access, 12 v compressor - □ 21 US gal. / 80" icebox with front access - Upper storage cabinets with storage - Microwave & BBQ